jrodriguesd/atm-logging/README.md

 # atm-logging

-A simple logging service for electron applications that puts the data into "log-output" object and automatically scrolls the data to the very bottom, so the latest data displayed is shown in the bottom of the page:
+A simple logging service for electron applications that puts the data into "log-output" object and automatically scrolls the data to the very bottom, so the latest data is displayed in the bottom of the page:
 ![log-area](img/log-area.png)

 ## Usage: